AkiraC0de/UCC-reservation-system-Backend/README.md

 ## 🧠 What I’m Learning
 - How to structure a backend project
--Managing routes, controllers, and models
+- Managing routes, controllers, and models
--Connecting and interacting with MongoDB
+- Connecting and interacting with MongoDB
--Using environment variables for secure development -RESTful API design
+- Using environment variables for secure development
+- RESTful API design